DevEd2/potion-panic/README.md

 - [SuperFamiconv](https://github.com/optiroc/superfamiconv)

 ## Building the ROM
-NOTE 1: On Windows, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is required.
-NOTE 2: I am currently unable to verify whether or not the repo can be built on macOS.
+NOTE: On Windows, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is required.
+I am currently unable to verify whether or not the repo can be built on macOS.

 1. Clone the repo: `$ git clone --recursive https://github.com/DevEd2/potion-panic`
 2. Run `build.sh`.
 If you get a "permission denied" error, run `chmod -x build.sh` and try again.